vs65497/Tactile-Sensor/README.md

 <img src="https://github.com/zanzivyr/Tactile-Sensor/blob/main/presentation/results_top.png" width=600><br />
 <img src="https://github.com/zanzivyr/Tactile-Sensor/blob/main/presentation/results_bottom.png" width=600>

-At the top is a photo taken from test footage similar to [this](https://youtube.com/shorts/2dx2I3SYDVk).
+At the top is a photo taken from test footage similar to [this video](https://youtube.com/shorts/2dx2I3SYDVk).
 It contains a deformation caused by pressing a pen into the side of the TPU finger.
 Below (_left_), the pipeline has identified the deformation and is showing it as a red dot on this unrolled version of the cone.
 The depth of the deformation is estimated to be 3.36 mm.
 Next to it (_right_), is the data discovered from object detection and depth estimation.

 # Procedure
 Now that we’ve seen the beginning and end of the pipeline, let’s discuss the details of how this is done.
 Below is an infographic showing the full procedure of training and using the pipeline.